 The protein content of the nut is over 18%, derived from a high inclusion of soya, providing a high level of digestible un-degradable protein, proven to support production of quality colostrum for the benefit of your future herd.
 The higher level of protein in this feed also helps milk composition and cow health in early lactation.
 A high inclusion of maize acts as the major energy source in the diet.
 The starch content of the maize will act as a gut conditioner improving the cow’s ability to consume concentrate in early lactation as well as providing energy for calving and helping to maintain cow condition.

 The Drinagh 18% Dry Cow Nut aims to provide the best nutritional platform in the dry period in a complete and convenient fashion - fully balanced at a 1.5kg/day feeding rate.
 Available in bulk and mini bulk.
 Contact the Drinagh Score Feeds Mill for more information.

 Soil testing is a reliable guide to assessing and monitoring soil nutrient levels.
 A standard soil test will give an indication of the soil fertility status through levels of phosphorous (P), potassium (K) and soil pH (lime requirement).

 To achieve optimum grass yields, soil nutrients need to be at correct levels to meet requirements.
-Soil fertility is like a barrel of water, the limiting nutrient in the soil will determine the yield of the crop (see picture).
+In simple terms, soil fertility is much like a barrel of water – each nutrient in the soil forms part of the structure but the limiting nutrient in the soil will determine the yield of the crop.

 When carrying out a soil test, some precautions must be considered: